Updated 29 Jun 2026

 Not all IKEA furniture deserves this much thought.

-Some items are actually fun and quick to assemble.
+Some items are genuinely fun and quick to put together.

-While others exist to test the patience of even experienced DIY enthusiasts.
+While others exist purely to test the patience of even experienced DIY enthusiasts.

-PAX wardrobes are the most underestimated furniture product yet in the IKEA range.
+PAX wardrobes are the most underestimated furniture product in the entire IKEA range.

-Many of us think it's just a wardrobe, but in reality, it's like assembling an entire storage system.
+Many of us think it's "just a wardrobe," but in reality, it's closer to assembling an entire built-in storage system.

 Challenges you may face include:

-Bunk beds look fun to assemble when we see them in the showroom.
+Bunk beds from IKEA look like a fun project when you see them in the showroom.

-Post-COVID, the remote and hybrid work culture has become common in NZ, and home office furniture assembly has quickly become trendy.
+Post-COVID, remote and hybrid work has become the norm across NZ, and home office furniture assembly has quickly become one of the most common requests on the platform.

-IKEA furniture is not as simple as they look.
-Sometimes, a small mistake while assembling can cause major frustration later.
+IKEA furniture isn't always as simple as it looks.
+Sometimes, a small mistake while assembling can cause major frustration later on.

-One possibility that we all never consider is what if we ever have to move the furniture?
+One thing most of us never consider: what happens if you ever need to move the furniture?

 Large furniture, such as wardrobes, beds, and office setups, might need to be moved during:

-While most large IKEA furniture can be dismantled and reassembled when needed, a missing manual and spare fitting can make it tough.
+While most large IKEA furniture can be dismantled and reassembled when needed, a missing manual or a misplaced fitting can make the job a lot harder than it should be.

-So, for most large systems, professional IKEA furniture disassembly help is worth paying for.
+So for most large systems, professional furniture disassembly and moving help is genuinely worth paying for.

-If you are looking to hire IKEA furniture assembly help, here are the ways you can keep costs low.
+If you're looking to hire IKEA furniture assembly help, a few small choices on your end can keep the quote down.

 For some furniture, absolutely.

-IKEA furniture can be the best idea to create a trendy, functional home without spending all your savings, but assembly is not always as easy as it looks in the showroom.
+IKEA furniture can be one of the best ways to create a trendy, functional home without spending all your savings — but assembly isn't always as easy as it looks in the showroom.

-Before deciding to DIY, ask yourself a question: Is it worth your time and missing out on the whole weekend fun?
+Before deciding to DIY, ask yourself one question: Is it worth your time and missing out on the whole weekend?

-If you would rather skip these assembly hours and directly want to use your new furniture, Ezy Peazy can help you with it.
+If you'd rather skip the assembly hours and get straight to using your new furniture, Ezy Peazy can help.

 At Ezy Peazy, you can compare multiple quotes for free from trusted local assemblers and find the right person for the job.

-Post your IKEA furniture assembly task today and find the affordable assembly help near you.
+Post your IKEA furniture assembly task today and find affordable assembly help near you.

 How long does IKEA furniture assembly take?

 It depends on the size and complexity of the furniture.
-Small and simple pieces can take less than an hour, while larger and more complicated ones can take the whole weekend.
+Small, simple pieces can take less than an hour, while larger and more complicated ones can take a whole weekend.

 Is it cheaper to assemble IKEA furniture yourself?

-Maybe, but only when you don’t consider other factors such as time, skills, tools, and the possibility of blunders.
+Maybe — but only if you don't factor in other costs like time, skills, tools, and the chance of mistakes along the way.

 Can someone finish a partially assembled IKEA project?